wertstahl/THE402/README.md

 Queshion: Why is it, there aint no transitions happ'nin?
 Huh?<br>
 Anshwer: If it was easy to do in JS, it would have been implemented.<br>
 Technical Anshwer: WebAudio API doesn't preserve pitch when affecting playback rate.<br>
-Shurprishe: There are swift transitions now.
+Shurprise: There are swift transitions now.
 Coder's Magic!<br>